caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `protocols`

 The space-separated list of HTTP protocols to support.
-Accepted values are: `h1 h2 h2c h3` for HTTP/1.1, HTTP/2, HTTP/2 over cleartext, and HTTP/3, respectively.
 Default: `h1 h2 h3`.
+Accepted values are:

+- `h1` for HTTP/1.1
+- `h2` For HTTP/2
+- `h2c` for HTTP/2 over cleartext
+- `h3` for HTTP/3

 Currently, enabling HTTP/2 (including H2C) necessarily implies enabling HTTP/1.1 because the Go standard library does not let us disable HTTP/1.1 when using its HTTP server.
 However, either HTTP/1.1 or HTTP/3 can be enabled independently.

 Note that H2C ("Cleartext HTTP/2" or "H2 over TCP") and HTTP/3 are not implemented by the Go standard library, so some functionality or features may be limited.
 We recommend against enabling H2C unless it is absolutely necessary for your application.

 ##### `strict_sni_host`

 Enabling this requires that a request's `Host` header matches the value of the `ServerName` sent by the client's TLS ClientHello, a necessary safeguard when using TLS client authentication.
 If there's a mismatch, HTTP status `421 Misdirected Request` response is written to the client.

 This option will automatically be turned on if [client authentication](/docs/caddyfile/directives/tls#client_auth) is configured.
 This disallows TLS client auth bypass (domain fronting) which could otherwise be exploited by sending an unprotected SNI value during a TLS handshake, then putting a protected domain in the Host header after establishing connection.
 This behavior is a safe default, but you may explicitly turn it off with `insecure_off`; for example in the case of running a proxy where domain fronting is desired and access is not restricted based on hostname.

 ## PKI Options